 • "Maybe I wasn't really addicted, maybe I just needed to moderate."

-These thoughts are predictable and wrong.
-You feel worse right now because your brain is in an uncomfortable transitional state, not because abstinence is hurting you.
-The discomfort is evidence of how deep the habit ran, and how necessary the recalibration is.
+These thoughts are predictable and misleading.
+You feel worse right now because your brain is in an uncomfortable transitional state.
+The discomfort can show how deeply the habit shaped your reward system, and why recalibration takes time.

 For most people, the flatline begins somewhere between week 2 and week 4 after quitting.
 But timing varies: